 If you already know that you want a stone countertop, then you know you have a wide selection of choices in front of you.
 From granite to marble to quartz, it can be difficult to keep track of the differences between all of your different options.
 If you have been interested in a kitchen remodel for a while, you have probably heard the name, Cambria.
 Cambria makes quartz countertops and surfaces that are sold and installed through independent dealers.
-They are an American company that continues to remain family owned.
+They are an American company that continues to remain family-owned.
 There are a few other things that set Cambria’s surfaces apart from other manufacturers.
-Here are all of the things you need to know about Cambria countertops:
+Here are all of the things you need to know about Cambria countertops.

 Quartz vs. Granite

 Cambria makes their countertops out of quartz.
 Though many people believe they are the same, quartz is different from granite because it is an engineered stone.
 The color and pattern of quartz are also manufactured.
-Most quartz countertops, including Cambria’s, are primarily made of quartz, but also include resin and some pigment.
+Most quartz countertops, including Cambria’s, are primarily made of quartz but also include resin and some pigment.
 Unlike quartz, granite comes out of the earth in slabs.
 Most of the high-quality granite retains its original color and tone when it is sold to the customer.
 As a material, quartz is quite strong and flexible, which makes it easy for contractors to work with and install.

 Style and Color

 Most quality granite does not undergo any coloring after it is mined.
 This means that once it is polished, the color is in the same condition that it was found in.
 The natural color is popular because it creates an earthy vibe.
-Because it is natural, however, it will not be a uniform color, and there can be discrepancies in the color on granite slabs.
+Because it is natural, however, it will not be a uniform color, and there can be discrepancies in the color of granite slabs.
 This is what distinguishes it from quartz.
-Quartz will often come with a small about of resin and pigments added to it.
+Quartz will often come with a small amount of resin and pigments added to it.
 This means that quartz comes in a wide variety of colors that have been carefully controlled.
 These colors are just as beautiful as granite; however, they have the added benefit of providing a uniform style that is not always available on a slab of granite.

 Maintenance